mdx-dev/intern-goals/code_challenges/alpha_challenges/the_basics.md

 At the end of this program, what are the values of a and b?
 Try to explain, in plain English, how you got your answer for each one.

 **Answer 1:**
+a is 4 and b is 4
+Code reads from top to bottom, since a is being assigned to the value b at the end of the code.
+Then variable a is 4 which is what the value of b is as well.

 ## Question 2